-This feature is like a backup, but not exactly, as going back in time with this feature won’t affect your documents or settings prior the creation of a particular restore point.
+This feature is like a backup, but not exactly, as going back in time with this feature won’t affect your documents or settings prior to the creation of a particular restore point.
 However, it will remove apps, drivers, system updates, and registry changes after the restore point was made.
 It’s just like a time machine.

-System Restore tracks and create snapshots for certain changes like software installations, windows update installations, driver changes, and software updates, and allows a windows user to revert their PC to a previous state if after perform certain activity windows causes a problem.
+System Restore tracks and create snapshots for certain changes like software installations, windows update installations, driver changes, and software updates, and allows a windows user to revert their PC to a previous state if after performing certain activity windows causes a problem.

 How To Enable System Restore point

 On Windows 10 This feature is turned off by default, So We Need to manually Turn on this System Restore point utility.
 Usually When This Feature is enabled and configured correctly, Then Windows generates restore points when you install a new app, device driver, or Windows update.
 And you can use it later to fix windows problems by performing System Restore.
 To Enable System restore point Feature fallow bellow steps.

 - Click on Windows 10 Start menu Search type Create a restore point and hit the enter key.

 - Here on System properties Select the Windows installed Drive (usually its C: Drive) and click on configure.

 - A new popup will open system protection for local Dick C:

 - Here select the radio button Turn on System Protection.